stelltec/aerlytix-website-v2/src/products/consulting-and-integrations.md

 ---
 title: "Consulting & Integrations"
-header: "API driven integrations led by highly skilled and knowledgeable consultants"
+header: "Consulting & Integrations"
-# summary: "We are specialists in delivering system integrations and solutions – from design ideas through to operation."
+summary: "We are specialists in delivering system integrations and solutions – from design ideas through to operation."
 ---

 <!-- Start marketing section -->